 1. Security/Investment Level Review - BWFA maintains a buy/sell/hold list of approximately 80-100 individual securities.
-These securities are entered into Redtail, BWFA's Customer Relationship Management (CRM) system, where BWFA records information.
-The Investment Committee periodically updates security records and maintains research reviewed in the weekly Investment Management Committee meeting in Redtail with relevant information and distributes updates electronically to portfolio managers and others within the firm.
-Information remains available in Redtail for reference by any member of BWFA's staff.
+These securities are entered into BWFA's Books and Records.
+The Investment Committee periodically updates security records and maintains research reviewed in the weekly Investment Management Committee meeting with relevant information and distributes updates electronically to portfolio managers and others within the firm.
+Information remains available for reference by any member of BWFA's staff.
 Portfolio managers use this information to select investments for their clients.
-See Item 4.B(2), page 3 for additional information on BWFA's buy/sell/hold list.
+See Item 4.B(2) for additional information on BWFA's buy/sell/hold list.

 The Investment Committee consists of (at least) the President/Chief Investment Officer, Senior Portfolio Manager, and all Portfolio Managers.
-They employ a collaborative approach and meet weekly to discuss updates to securities in Redtail and other relevant market, economic, and investment matters.
+They employ a collaborative approach and meet weekly to discuss updates to securities and other relevant market, economic, and investment matters.
 When considering investments, the team evaluates the investments' potential for capital appreciation and dividend return.